 A non-refundable application fee of 100 EUR shall be paid by all applicants, including those who apply for a scholarship.
 See Guidelines for the Application Procedure for payment information.

-IACA offers a limited number of scholarships for students from Least Developed Countries as defined by the United Nations.
-These highly competitive scholarships are merit based and fully or partially cover the programme fee, travel, and accommodation expenses.
+IACA offers a limited number of scholarships for students from Least Developed Countries as defined by the United Nations, and for citizens from IACA Member States, listed under the World Bank Classification of Countries by Income as the Lower-Middle- and Upper-Middle-Income Economies.
+These highly competitive scholarships are merit based and they fully or partially cover the programme fee.

 Companies, organizations, and public-sector entities often provide financial support or grant educational leave to their employees to continue their education.
 IACA will work with applicants who have submitted their application in preparing a sponsorship proposal for their employers or potential donors.